AlexandreWANG915/AlexandreWANG915.github.io/index.md

 I am interested in efficient AI.
 My current research primarily focus on how to achieve Pareto optimality between model performance and energy consumption.
 I also have a keen interest in generative AI, such as Diffusion Models and LLMs.
 I am highly intrigued by the potential crossover between efficient AI, generative AI, and the scientific realm like biomedicine.

-- **Efficient AI:** Spiking Neural Networks, Quantization, Parameter Efficient Fine-tuning
+- **Efficient AI:** Efficient Transformer Training and Inference, Spiking Neural Networks, Quantization, Parameter Efficient Fine-tuning
-- **Generative AI:** Diffusion Models, LLMs
+- **Generative AI:** Diffusion Models, Large Language Models
 - **AI for Science:** Molecule Generation, EEG Reconstruction

 ## News